natbtw/SRU18/README.md

 # SRU18

-* A merge of TyDev's and mattkc's Sonic Runners Decomps but also a port of the decomps to Unity 2018
+* An old somewhat failed attempt at porting mattkc's Sonic Runners Decompilation to Unity 2018

 # How to setup SRU18